marie-jakob/mesdt/notes.md

 + Aggregation
 + LRTs: check if tests for an object were already computed
 + tests continuous predictors
-+ tests bootstrap with many samples
++ tests bootstrap with many samples / compare with afex
++ tests random effects with random slopes with more than two levels

 Post-Processing / Pretty Stuff
 + apa_print_mlsdt() method